 My high school biology teacher, Mrs. Scott, and chemistry teacher, Mr. York, deserve high praise and my undying gratitude because, despite the fact that I did not particularly enjoy those subjects, their lessons were invaluable to me when my husband, Greg, was battling for his life.
 Seriously, I was able to understand, and communicate with, the endless parade of medical personnel that were an ever-present part of our life for three years.
 Kids, every single one of us has, at one time or another, asked the question that is the bane of a teacher’s existence: “When am I ever gonna use this stuff?”
 I’m here to tell you: Learn everything you can, because you just never know!

 Our school system was relatively quite small, so there were teachers we saw again and again, sometimes in multiple disciplines.
 One such teacher was Mrs. Williams, who taught me not only 9th grade English (and made me love poetry) but 10th grade World History (and I still cherish the things that I learned in our comparative religions unit) and a 12th grade social studies class whose name I cannot quite remember but whose lessons in cherishing my freedom as an American and celebrating the diversity of America’s citizens I will never forget.
-She forced my mind away from my little world to Selma, Alabama, to the lettuce fields of California, and many points in between.
+She forced my mind away from my little world to a bridge in Selma, Alabama, to the lettuce fields of California, and many points in between.
 She was the chief influence in my decision to pursue an interdisciplinary major in the Social Sciences, a somewhat challenging degree to attain because it required not only facility in research and writing, but proficiency in statistical analysis (and 30% more than the standard credit hours devoted to the major, I might add).

 From my teachers, I didn’t just learn a bunch of stuff.
 I got an education.
 And I am blessed.